Yu Gwan-sun: Imprisonment and continued agitation for freedom

 After her arrest, Yu was initially detained at Cheonan Japanese Military Police Station and was later transferred to Gongju Police Station.
-At her trial, she argued that the proceedings were run by the Japanese colonial government, the law of the governor-general of Korea, and were being overseen by an appointed Japanese judge.
-Despite her efforts to secure a fair trial, she was found guilty of sedition and security law violations and received a five-year sentence at Seodaemun Prison in Seoul.
+At the police station, she ran into her older brother, Yu Woo Seok, who was also arrested for protesting at Gongju Yeongmyeong High School.At her trial, she argued that the proceedings were run by the Japanese colonial government, the law of the governor-general of Korea, and were being overseen by an appointed Japanese judge.
+Despite her efforts to secure a fair trial, she was found guilty of sedition and security law violations and received a five-year sentence at Seodaemun Prison in Seoul on May 9, 1919.
+On June 30, 1919, Yu was sent to the Gyeongseong Court of Appeal along with other prisoners and received a three-year sentence.
+The other prisoners appealed at the High Court, but Yu didn’t appeal and showed her support for the independence movement.
 During her imprisonment, Yu's vocal support for the independence movement meant that she was heavily tortured.

-On March 1, 1920, Yu planned a large-scale protest with her fellow inmates to mark the movement's first anniversary.
-As a result, she was held separately from other inmates.
-She died on September 28, 1920, from injuries sustained from torture and beatings in prison.
+On March 1, 1920, Yu planned a large-scale protest with her fellow inmates, Lee Shin-Ae and Eo Yoon-Hee, to mark the movement's first anniversary.
+Along with nearly 3000 inmates, they held a large protest, causing crowds to form by the prison.
+This led to tank traffic jams, and the police eventually showed up.
+As a result, all of the protestors, including Yu, were heavily tortured and she was held separately from other inmates.
+On April 28, 1920, Yu’s sentence was reduced to one year and a half because of Prince Yeongchin’s marriage.
+However, Yu died on September 28, 1920, at age 18, from injuries sustained from torture and beatings in prison.
 According to records discovered in November 2011, 7,500 of the 45,000 arrested in relation to the protests during that period died at the hands of Japanese authorities.

 "Japan will fall", she wrote while in prison:

 Even if my fingernails are torn out, my nose and ears are ripped apart, and my legs and arms are crushed, this physical pain does not compare to the pain of losing my nation. [...]
 My only remorse is not being able to do more than dedicating my life to my country.